LP-CDF/AMi_Image_Analysis/README.md

 The results can be displayed on a grid for quick overall inspection and statistics are calculated.
 A report of the current well can be saved as a pdf.

-The tree must be organized like:
+The tree must be organized like this:

 ```bash
 .